vishalvs7/Hawks/disease detection/CropDiseasePredictionApp-main/README.md

-# Crop Disease Prediction App

-## NOTE: This repo is Work In Progress
+# Team Hawk

 <!-- Intro and about the project -->

-This app predicts the disease of the leaf image of the given plant using Deep Learning.
+This is a unfinished version and a subject to various changes where this machine predicts the disease of the leaf image of the given plant using Deep Learning and machine learning, while the other parts of this provide the alerts for the project.

 ## Technologies Used